alexisantracoli/cats-as-data/README.md

 I am adding some information to this file to change it so I can see how changes to an existing file work.
 I am changing this file again.

+You can put images of the mice that the cats eat here as well.